AlfEspadero/SETR2-practica4-rust/README.md

 This project is a complete port of the original C/FreeRTOS STM32L475 project to Rust using the Embassy async embedded framework.

+For a detailed comparison between the original C/FreeRTOS implementation and this Rust/Embassy port, please refer to the [COMPARISON.md](./COMPARISON.md) file.

 ## Target Hardware

 - **Board**: B-L475E-IOT01A Discovery Kit